shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 * set Vue Props and check if component looks correctly
 * interact with the DOM and check if the desired behaviour is happening

-However, when it comes to writing component tests for Shopware's administration, there are some further steps to go.
+However, when it comes to writing component tests for Shopware's Administration, there are some further steps to go.
 We will take a look at them in the following paragraphs.

 ## Setup for testing Vue components